 - The honor system.
 Most time tracking methods rely on a person’s integrity.
 But, consciously or unconsciously, most people will record their time inaccurately.

-- Paper.
-Ah yes, paper time sheets.
+- Technology.
+Ah yes, some project management approaches rely on paper time sheets.
 Most people wait until the end of the day or even the week and scramble.
 You’ll try to recall what you did on Tuesday for three hours.
 Maybe you’ll piece together billable hours for multiple clients.
 But the estimates will always be off.

 Your best bet, then, is to use a project management app and a separate time tracking app.
 But that’s a pain; you need to switch back and forth all the time, and splitting up your time between different projects is up to you.
 It can be done, but there has to be an easier way.